PwnJustRight/CSD3120-TP-05/README.md

 8. Acetylene 			(C2H2)
 ```
 - Additionally, firing or throwing a C2H4 molecule (a molecule used in creating plastic) at a barricade repairs it
+- You can also grab the atoms and molecules using the grab action button (and throw them at the zombies)

 ## Locomotion method of choice

-- Move around by pushing the left thumbstick in different directions
+- Walk around the scene by pushing the left thumbstick in different directions
 - You can also teleport by:
 	1. Holding down the right thumbstick
 	2. Aiming at a location